ARMmbed/mbed-os-5-docs/docs/api/rtos/Thread.md

 All the internal thread data structures are part of the C++ class, but by default, the thread stack is allocated on the heap.
 Memory is allocated at the run time during the call to `start` method.
 If you don't want to use dynamic memory, you can provide your own static memory using the constructor parameters.

+The main thread stack size is specified as `rtos.main-thread-stack-size` in the configuration .json file.
+That defines the main thread for `mbed_rtos_start` in `mbed_rtos_rtx.c`.

 The default stack size is 4K.
 However, the application can override it by using the configuration system and setting the `THREAD_STACK_SIZE` option to the required size in `mbed_app.json`.
 For details, please see the [configuration documentation](../../reference/configuration/configuration.md).

 ## Thread class reference